-The 8th Faversham Sea Scout group, having called the former Oare Gravel Works their home for over 40 years, has entered into a long-lease with local landowner and property developer, the Anderson Group, securing them a brand-new headquarters as part of the wider development of this former gunpowder works.
+Having called the former Oare Gravel Works, their home for over 40 years, the 8th Faversham Sea Scout group has entered into a long-lease with Anderson which will secure them a brand-new headquarters as part of the wider development of this former gunpowder works.

-The Anderson Group, in bringing forward the development on the site, which includes 330 homes, a country park and the refurbishment of on-site listed buildings, has also provided a temporary scout compound for use by the youth group whilst their permanent home is renovated.
+In bringing forward the development on the site, which includes 330 homes, a country park and the refurbishment of on-site listed buildings, Anderson has also provided a temporary scout compound for use by the youth group while their permanent home is renovated.

 “I’ve been involved in the design of our new building and there’s an air of excitement around having the use of it in years to come.
 We have in this a great place to engage young people in scout-related activities and look forward to the future.”